lavandejoey/Auth-Flutter-HMI-Coursework/README.md

 ## Update History

+- [2023-11-28]: Complete functions and UI of login and register.
 - [2023-11-03]: Complete functions and UI of update user information.
 - [2023-11-02]: Project created.
 API with OpenAPI 3.0.0 created.